GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/07.561-570/03.Just-for-To-Day/docs.md

 ---
+title: |
-title: 563.
-Just for To-Day
+    563. Just for To-Day - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 563.
+Just for To-Day.
+Lord, for tomorrow and its needs, I do not pray; Keep me from ev'ry stain of sin Just for today; Let me no wrong or idle word Unthinking say; Set Thou a seal upon my lips, Just for to-day.
+    keywords:  |
-    keywords: Christ in Song, Just for To-Day, Lord, for tomorrow and its needs,
+        Christ in Song, adventhymnals, advent hymnals, Just for To-Day, Lord, for tomorrow and its needs.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 563. JUST FOR TO-DAY
+####  Christ in Song,

 ```txt
 1.